 Where can I get a test?

-Some countries, like France, have a list of accredited test providers and if you intend to travel, you must take a test with one of these providers.
+Some countries have a list of accredited test providers and if you intend to travel, you must take a test with one of these providers.
 Tests from other providers will not be accepted.

 If your destination hasn’t provided a list of accredited providers, make sure you check the country’s requirements for testing.
 Some countries allow you to purchase a home test – this will either be an LFD test which gives you immediate results, or, more commonly, a PCR test which you’ll need to send back to the lab the same day for analysis.
 Other countries stipulate that you must take a test at a registered test facility.